ibm-cloud-docs/vmwaresolutions/services/fortinetvm_ordering.md

 # Ordering FortiGate Virtual Appliance
 {: #fortinetvm_ordering}

-You can include the FortiGate® Virtual Appliance service with a new VMware vCenter Server® instance or add the service to your existing vCenter Server instance.
+You can include the FortiGate® Virtual Appliance service with a new VMware vCenter Server® instance or add the service to your existing instance.

-You can deploy the service on a single-zone or multizone instance.
-For multizone instances, three FortiGate Virtual Appliances are installed, one for each of the three edge gateway clusters.
+You can deploy the service on a single-zone (new or existing) or multizone (existing only) instance.
+For multizone instances, three FortiGate Virtual Appliances are installed, one for each of the three gateway clusters.

 ## Ordering FortiGate Virtual Appliance for a new instance
 {: #fortinetvm_ordering-new}

-1. When you [order the instance](/docs/vmwaresolutions?topic=vmwaresolutions-vc_orderinginstance-procedure), scroll down to the Add-on services section.
-FortiGate Virtual Appliance is in the Security and compliance category.
+1. When you [order the instance](/docs/vmwaresolutions?topic=vmwaresolutions-vc_orderinginstance-procedure), scroll down to the **Add-on services** section.
+FortiGate Virtual Appliance is in the **Security and compliance** category.
 2. Open the category, locate FortiGate Virtual Appliance, and toggle its switch on.
-3. Select **Edit** to review and specify the information.
+3. Click **Edit** to review and specify [the configuration information](/docs/vmwaresolutions?topic=vmwaresolutions-fortinetvm_ordering#fortinetvm_ordering-config), then click **Save**.

-4. If you enter or change information, click **Save**.
+You cannot install Juniper® vSRX and FortiGate Virtual Appliance on the same gateway cluster.

-You cannot install Juniper® vSRX and FortiGate Virtual Appliance on the same edge gateway cluster.
+{: restriction}

 ## Ordering FortiGate Virtual Appliance for an existing instance
 {: #fortinetvm_ordering-existing}

 1. On the instance details page, click the **Services** tab.
 2. Click **Add** to add the service.
-3. On the **Services** page, locate the **FortiGate Virtual Appliance** service and toggle its switch on.
+3. On the **Add services** page, locate the **FortiGate Virtual Appliance** service in the **Security and Compliance** section and toggle its switch on.
-4. Follow the steps to configure and add the service to your instance.
+4. Click **Edit** to review and specify [the configuration information](/docs/vmwaresolutions?topic=vmwaresolutions-fortinetvm_ordering#fortinetvm_ordering-config), then click **Save**.

 ## Ordering FortiGate Virtual Appliance for private instances
 {: #fortinetvm_ordering-private}